A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Application to TOI-270 d

 \subsection{Plausibility of mantle melting}

-We additionally apply our ATHENAIA models to an evaluation of the physical conditions at the MEB.
+We additionally apply our ATHENAIA models to an evaluation of the physical conditions at the MEB within the context of the fully-mixed envelope assumption inherent to our model grid.
+We find that the consideration of the greenhouse effect's composition-dependent impact on atmospheric temperature structures critically restricts the range of sub-Neptune compositions where solid compositions are possible compared to previous estimates, making the envelope mass fraction the leading parameter controlling mantle state.

 The molten or solid state of the planetary mantle is of paramount importance because of its impact on the atmospheric composition.
 In the presence of a molten mantle \citep{kite_water_2021,schlichting_chemical_2021}, the relative solubilities of the volatiles present \citep{lichtenberg_redox_2021} and the mantle composition dictate how volatiles will be distributed between the mantle and the overlying gas.
 Water, in particular, has a solubility orders of magnitude larger than most carbon-bearing species, impacting the atmospheric C/O ratios expected on sub-Neptunes with vs. without magma oceans at the envelope-atmosphere boundary \citep{werlen_sub-neptunes_2025, werlen_atmospheric_2025}.

 Atmosphere studies of TOI-270 d offered mantle-atmosphere chemical equilibration as a potential explanation for the measured molecular abundances \citep{benneke_jwst_2024,nixon_magma_2025}, inferring that the high atmospheric metallicity can be explained without the need for initial accretion of abundant volatiles.
-In parallel, interior modeling work suggested that, instead, TOI-270 d might \textit{not} have a molten surface \citep{breza_not_2025}.
-Within that study's framework, theoretical lower limits on the mean molecular weight required for solidification range from $\mu \sim 2.7$ to 6 amu, depending on the 1-100 bar pressure range assumed for the radiative-convective boundary where the model transitions from an isothermal to an adiabatic temperature profile.
+In parallel, interior modeling work using isothermal temperature profiles with $T=T_\mathrm{eq}$ to describe the atmosphere suggested that, instead, TOI-270 d might \textit{not} have a molten surface given its high inferred mean molecular weight \citep{breza_not_2025}.
+Within that study's framework, theoretical lower limits on the mean molecular weight required for solidification range from $\mu \sim 2.7$ to 6 amu, depending on the 1-100 bar pressure range assumed for the radiative-convective boundary where the model transitions to an adiabatic temperature profile.
+Their composition-independent description of the temperature in the radiative atmosphere made the adiabatic profile -- gradually shallower when moving from solar to increasingly super-solar metallicities -- the only factor dictating the state of silicate at the MEB.